caraya/personal-blog/content/blog/introducing-vtt.md

 What it's used for: Specifies the alignment of the text within the cue.
 The keywords are relative to the text direction and are the same alignment keywords used in SVG

 The alignment values are similar to those used in SVG.
-For users of CSS that uses different terminology, the equivalency is:
+For users of CSS that use different terminology, the equivalency is:

-- Start alignment: The cue box's left side (for horizontal cues) or top side (otherwise) is aligned at the text position.
+* Start alignment: The cue box's left side (for horizontal cues) or top side (otherwise) is aligned at the text position.
-- Middle alignment: The cue box is centered at the text position.
+* Middle alignment: The cue box is centered at the text position.
-- End alignment: The cue box's right side (for horizontal cues) or bottom side (otherwise) is aligned at the text position.
+* End alignment: The cue box's right side (for horizontal cues) or bottom side (otherwise) is aligned at the text position.

-**Note: if no cue settings are set, the positioning default to the middle, at the bottom of the frame.**
+**Note: if no cue settings are set, the positioning defaults to the middle, at the bottom of the frame.**

 ##### Cue positioning